60 Engagement Gift Ideas for Every Kind of Couple

 Getting the news that a close friend or family member has gotten engaged can be exhilarating — and cue a flood of happy tears.
 So it is only natural to want to express your excitement for the newly engaged couple by giving them a gift to mark the special occasion!

 In this guide, we’ve broken down everything you need to know about giving an engagement gift.
-Read on for etiquette tips like when to give the gift and if you’re required to bring a gift for an engagement party (hint, you’re not), as well as 37 beautiful engagement gift ideas.
+Read on for etiquette tips like when to give the gift and if you’re required to bring a gift for an engagement party (hint, you’re not), as well as 60 beautiful engagement gift ideas.

 DO I HAVE TO BRING A GIFT TO AN ENGAGEMENT PARTY? & OTHER ETIQUETTE CONSIDERATIONS

-Traditionally, only very close family members and friends gave the couple engagement gifts; however, these days, there is no hard-and-fast rule — it varies between communities of friends and families.
+Traditionally, only very close family members and friends give the couple engagement gifts; however, these days, there is no hard-and-fast rule — it varies between communities of friends and families.
 Unsure of what to do?
 Follow these engagement gift guidelines to decide:

 2. If you decide to buy an engagement gift, spend around 20% of your total gift budget.
 Remember that an engagement party is just the first of many occasions to celebrate the happy couple!
 Plan to spend another 20% on a bridal shower present and the remaining 60% on a wedding gift.